Determining $t$-motives and dual $t$-motives in Anderson's theory: Introduction

 There are two kinds of motives attached to Anderson $t$-modules.
 The first one -- called \emph{$t$-motive} -- was defined by Anderson in his seminal paper \cite{ga:tm}.
 Among others, it was used ibid.~to provide a new criterion for uniformizability of $t$-modules.
 The other kind -- usually called \emph{dual $t$-motive} -- was defined later in \cite{ga-wb-mp:darasgvpc}, and is the base for the ABP-criterion \cite[Thm.~3.1.1]{ga-wb-mp:darasgvpc} and Papanikolas' Theorem \cite[Thm.~5.2.2]{mp:tdadmaicl} which opened a new way to study transcendence questions in positive characteristic.

 As the notion ``dual $t$-motive'' might cause confusion with ``dual of a $t$-motive'', we will rather use the terminology \emph{$t$-comotive} as in \cite{qg-am:pamfrfe}.

-Both the $t$-motive and the $t$-comotive are $K[t]$-modules, and the $t$-module $E$ is said to be \emph{abelian} if its $t$-motive $\mot(E)$ is a finitely generated $K[t]$-module, and the $t$-module $E$ is said to be \emph{$t$-finite} (or for consistency \emph{coabelian}) if its $t$-comotive $\dumot(E)$ is a finitely generated $K[t]$-module.
+Both $t$-motives and $t$-comotives are $K[t]$-modules, and the $t$-module $E$ is said to be \emph{abelian} if its $t$-motive $\mot(E)$ is a finitely generated $K[t]$-module, and the $t$-module $E$ is said to be \emph{$t$-finite} (or for consistency \emph{coabelian}) if its $t$-comotive $\dumot(E)$ is a finitely generated $K[t]$-module.

 In \cite[Theorem A]{am:aefam}, we showed that these two notion are indeed equivalent.